 Brno is where Czech wine is just as important as Czech beer

-But while Czech beer is in abundance, the wine is famed here.
-Since Brno is the capital of South Moravia, that makes it the wine-producing region’s capital with renowned vineyards, especially of the white variety.
-Local wines can be found in cellars and bars all over the city, and Brno is also a great starting point to enjoy a day trip to the Moravian countryside vineyards.
+While Czech beer is abundant, wine is famed here.
+Brno is the capital of South Moravia, a wine-producing region with renowned vineyards, especially of the white Palava variety.
+Local wines are available in cellars and bars throughout the city, and Brno is a great base for a day trip to the Moravian countryside vineyards.

 There’s a lot to choose from, so here are some top picks for your first time in Brno.